 I highly recommend a visit to Paris in September.
 With warm temperatures, fewer crowds, and the joie de vivre that comes with La Rentrée, September in Paris is ideal.

-I hope you find this September in Paris travel guide helpful for planning your trip to Paris.
+I hope you find this September in Paris travel guide for 2024 helpful for planning your trip to Paris.

 Until next time,